St. Mary’s Leadership Team

 Anthony is steadfast in his dedication to the kids, youth, and clients at St. Mary’s Home for Children.

 Anthony has been in the financial field for over 47 years but he is most passionate about his current work in the not-for-profit sector where he has spent the past 30 years.

 Eric is working towards maximizing our technology to increase organizational efficiency.

 Having previously worked for the American Lung Association as the Director of Technology and Administration of the Northeast region, Eric brings over 15 years of non-profit technology leadership experience.

 Eric is a champion for change with a reputation for leading through ambiguity and maximizing cutting-edge technologies to increase productivity and reducing overhead cost.
 He has experience in leading digital transformation projects and has the skill to identify and implement technology that facilitates the strategic goals of the organization.

 Linda is an independently licensed clinical social worker specializing in performance quality improvement and organizational change through a social work lens.

-Linda began working at St. Mary’s Home for Children providing direct care to our youngest residents after graduating from URI where she studied urban social processes.
-After several years, she committed to earning a Master’s degree from RI College School of Social Work but remained connected to St. Mary’s by running a formal Summer Program for residents and interning at the ‘Shepherd Program’ (now the Outpatient Department, which runs our office based and multiple community based programs).
-Linda feels lucky to have attended RIC under the instruction of the late social justice advocate Nancy Gewirtz, whose positive influence led her to focus on mezzo social work practice.
+Linda began working at St. Mary’s Home for Children providing direct care to our youngest residents after studying urban social processes.
+She earned a Master’s degree from Rhode Island College School of Social Work, and feels lucky to have attended under the instruction of the late social justice advocate Nancy Gewirtz.

 Martha “Marty” J. Morris, School Administrator – George N. Hunt School